 What is Challenger Baseball?

-- Challenger Baseball is an adaptive program that provides an opportunity for children and youth with cognitive and/or physical disabilities to enjoy the full benefits of participating in organized baseball at a level structured to their abilities.
+- Challenger Baseball is an adapted program that provides an opportunity for children and youth with cognitive, sensory and/or physical disabilities to play organized baseball at a level structured to their abilities.

 - Challenger Baseball Canada (a partnership between Baseball Canada, Little League Canada and Little League International) and the Jays Care Foundation are working together for the betterment of Challenger Baseball across Canada.
 These groups, along with Baseball Nova Scotia, are committed to developing Challenger Baseball in Nova Scotia.